CosmoLike/LSSTxSO/README.md

 # LSSTxSO
-Forecasting joint analyses of LSST and SO
+Forecasting joint analyses of LSST and SO and CMB-S4